Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Preliminaries: The Lorentz group and its discrete subgroups

 The Minkowski space of signature \((n,1)\), denoted by \(\mathbb{R}^{n,1}\), is identified with \(\mathbb{R}^{n+1}\) endowed with the quadratic form

 The Lorentz group \(O(n,1)\) is defined as the group of invertible linear transformations of \(\mathbb{R}^{n+1}\) that preserve \(Q\), that is,

-The geometric structure preserved by \(O(n,1)\) and the properties of its discrete subgroups are foundational to our analysis.
-For a comprehensive treatment of the Lorentz group and the geometry of its actions in the context of hyperbolic space, we refer to \cite{ratcliffe2019}.
+The geometric structure preserved by \(O(n,1)\) and the properties of its discrete subgroups are central to our analysis.
+For a detailed treatment of the Lorentz group and the geometry of its actions in the context of hyperbolic space, we refer to \cite{ratcliffe2019}.

 It is well known that any matrix in $O(1,1)$ can be written in the form

 where $\epsilon, \varepsilon \in \{\pm1\}$, $\beta \in \mathbb{R}$, and $\mathcal{H}_\beta$ denotes the standard hyperbolic rotation (see~\eqref{matrizhb}).
 Similarly, every matrix $A \in O(n,1)$ admits a factorization of the form